Mdhvince/UAV-Autonomous-control/README.md

                                                                                         \end{bmatrix} = j_{T}
 $$

-All the 8 constraints can be written as a 8x8 matrix in order to find the coefficients of the polynomial (coefficients of the trajectory).
+All 8 constraints can be written as an 8x8 matrix to find the coefficients of the polynomial (coefficients of the trajectory).
 The full matrix is the following:

 $$